 They form very strong bonds with their families.
 So, they may show guarding behaviors, including aggression, towards anything unfamiliar.

 The tendency towards aggression in this breed is backed up with scientific research.

-Plenty of studies have looked into aggression in dogs, trying to determine if some breeds are more aggressive than others.
-In many of these, Akitas are classified as some of the most aggressive.
+Plenty of studies have looked into aggression in dogs, trying to find out if some breeds are more aggressive than others.
+In many of these, Akitas are some of the most aggressive.

 For example, one questionnaire asked veterinarians in New Zealand to rank dog breeds in terms of aggression.
-Akitas were regarded as “very aggressive”.
+Akitas were seen as “very aggressive”.